 Fairlands Primary School administrates its own in-year admissions.
-Please apply online on our website at http://www.fairlands.herts.sch.uk/info/123-moving-to-fairlands or contact the admissions manager at the school by calling 01438 351053 or emailing admin@fairlands.herts.sch.uk
+Please apply online or contact the admissions manager at the school by calling 01438 351053 or emailing admin@fairlands.herts.sch.uk

 Following your in-year application, our admissions manager will contact you to discuss your application and explain the next steps in the process.